chart21/TTP-Comparison/Readme.md

 # Perform a Secure Mulitparty Computation using a Trusted Third Party (TTP)
-This repository can be used as a benchmarks to compare a Secure Mulitparty Computation protocol with a TTP solution.
-Player 0 acts as a TTP and receives inputs from the other players over network sockets.
+This repository can be used as a benchmark to compare a Secure Mulitparty Computation protocol with a TTP solution.
+Player 0 acts as a TTP and receives inputs from the other players in parallel over network sockets.
 P0 then performs the computation in plaintext.

 ## Usage
 First configure the program using config.sh then compile ttp_main.cpp and player_main.cpp.
 Local inputs of each player are fetched from the Player-Data folder.